bartoszlenar/Validot/docs/DOCUMENTATION.md

 _Above, `AsCollection` command triggers validation of `NumberCollection` as a collection of `int` and `double` items, each with their own [specification](#specification)._

-- `AsCollection` doesn't treat null item as anything special.
+- `AsCollection` doesn't treat the null item as anything special.
 The behavior is described by the passed [specification](#specification).
-  - You can say `AsCollection` is like [Member](#member) command, but the member selector is pointing at the collection items and the path is dynamic.
+  - `AsCollection` is like [Member](#member) command, but the member selector is pointing at the collection items and the path is dynamic.

 ``` csharp
 Specification<AuthorModel> authorSpecification = s => s